dalaga/neighborhood-map/README.md

 1. ```_src/Grunfile.js``` contains configuration for all tasks used in this project.
 2. The default task for grunt is to start a web server and watch for file changes to automatically refresh browser on file changes, and lint js files on js file changes.
-3. To generate different size images for responsive images:
-	* place original image in ```_src/images_src``` directory
-	* from _src folder run ```grunt responsive_images```.
-According to config 3 images will be generated and placed in the app/img folder.
-4. To manually lint your js run ```grunt jshint:src```.
+3. To manually lint your js run ```grunt jshint:src```.
 There are two seperate options files used for linting, one for your javascript and the other for the Grunfile.js
-5. to publish project run ```grunt publish```.
+4. to publish project run ```grunt publish```.
 This task will output optimized files for project and start server with optimized project files to review.